gvwilson/sdxjs/en/src/doc-generator/index.md

 [% inc file="find-following.js" keep="findFollowing" %]

 Finally,
-we use a function called `condense` to get the name we want out of the AST we have:
+we use a function called `condense` to get the name we want out of the AST:

 [% inc file="find-following.js" keep="condense" %]